Skip to main content

 Induced seismicity: vibrations, tremors and earthquakes that result from human-induced adjustments of stress and strain within Earth.

 Causes could include: (a) movement along rock fractures triggered during reinjection of high-pressure water into a hydrothermal reservoir, (b) reinjected fluid cooling the hot rock or altering the reservoir’s natural stress field, or (c) project operating conditions causing changes in rock pressure (modified after Stober and Bucher, 2021).
-Induced seismicity risk should be estimated in engineered and next generation geothermal projects, and precautions against induced seismicity can be taken at geothermal plants (modified after Dincer and Ezzat, 2018).
+Induced seismicity risk should be estimated in engineered and next generation geothermal projects, and precautions against induced seismicity can be taken at geothermal plants (modified after Dincer and Ezzat, 2018; DOE, 2012).

-Microseismic (events): natural seismicity or induced seismicity events within Earth that are unnoticed at Earth’s surface because they release very little energy, are of very short duration, and are of very low magnitude.
+Microseismic [events]: natural seismicity or induced seismicity events within Earth that are unnoticed at Earth’s surface because they release very little energy, are of very short duration, and are of very low magnitude.

 A seismic risk assessment should be conducted at each development phase of a geothermal project (modified after Stober and Bucher, 2021).